zju-jiangqi/BlindCAC/README.md

 ```

-## :smile: Acknowledgement
+## :smile: Develop your own model and network
 This project is built based on the excellent [BasicSR](https://github.com/xinntao/BasicSR) project.
+Based on this project, you can easily modify the training pipeline in `basicsr/models/psfconstraint_model.py`, customize the network architecture in `basicsr/archs/omnilens2_arch.py`, and adjust the data preprocessing logic in `basicsr/data/paired_imagepsf_dataset.py` as needed.

 ## :smiley: Citation